MicrosoftDocs/azure-ai-docs/articles/search/vector-store.md

 ms.service: cognitive-search
 ms.custom:
   - ignite-2023
-ms.topic: conceptual
+ms.topic: concept-article
-ms.date: 02/14/2024
+ms.date: 09/19/2024
 ---

 # Vector storage in Azure AI Search

 Azure AI Search provides vector storage and configurations for [vector search](vector-search-overview.md) and [hybrid search](hybrid-search-overview.md).
 Support is implemented at the field level, which means you can combine vector and nonvector fields in the same search corpus.

 Vectors are stored in a search index.
-Use the [Create Index REST API](/rest/api/searchservice/indexes/create-or-update) or an equivalent Azure SDK method to [create the vector store](vector-search-how-to-create-index.md).
+Use the [Create Index REST API](/rest/api/searchservice/indexes/create) or an equivalent Azure SDK method to [create the vector store](vector-search-how-to-create-index.md).

 Considerations for vector storage include the following points: